 Websites with a number of pages between 1 and 10 will cost you anywhere from $1,000 on the low end to $2,000 on the high end.

-The amount of content you wish to include also adds to the price.
+It’s essential to remember that content isn’t just about the written word; it’s about engaging visuals, too.
+Every captivating image or thought-provoking infographic adds a stroke of color to your website’s canvas.
+But the amount of content you wish to include adds to the price.
 You can expect to pay approximately $10 per stock image and an additional $150 per text page.

 Besides the initial content creation prices, you’ll need to dedicate a portion of your budget to regular website updates.
 Content management systems (CMS) allow companies and individuals to update their content without technical programming knowledge.
 However, the type of content management system you opt for adds to the total price.
 A standard CMS will set you back around $2,000 to $4,000, while a full CMS development price ranges between $10,000 and $25,000.